TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project2-ShinyApp/doc/project2_desc.md

 ### Suggested team workflow
 1. [wk1] Week 1 is the **studying & planning** week.
 Study previous apps done by ADS students, read project description, data description, browse data and brainstorm for ideas.
-2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments, either in piazza or as issues on GitHub by September 24/25.
+2. [wk1] Each team is strongly recommended to demonstrate project progress by posting a project plan with task assignments, either in piazza or as issues on GitHub before week 2.
 3. [wk1] As a team, study interesting data sets and previous ADS apps together (not necessarily face-to-face).
 During the discussion, discuss a number of key analyses/functionalities carefully and discuss possible design ideas.
      * "What information is of value or interesting?"
      * "Which analysis/visualization is particularly informative?"
      * Good visualizations do not just look cool.
 They should be easy to understand and give the correct impression about data.
 4. [wk2] Based on outcomes from week 1 brainstorm sessions, identify additional data processing and modeling needed (start early on this one!)
 6. [wk2] Week 2 is the **design and development** week.
 Start learning and using the shiny library to do simple things.
 Some team members may know more about shiny than others.
 Share and learn together.
-7. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2 (Oct 2/3).
+7. [wk2] It is ok to have 2-3 leads to explore at the beginning of week 2 but it is better to converge on a single direction by the end of week 2.
 8. [wk2] Construction of shiny platform can start early using fake/simulated data.
 9. [wk3] Week 3 is the shiny app **implementation/production/testing** week.
-By Oct 2/3 (the beginning of week 3), you should have all necessary data processing done and a project idea.
+By the beginning of week 3, you should have all necessary data processing done and a project idea.
-10. [wk3] By Oct 2/3, You should layout a to-do list (as a 2nd set of GitHub issues) for the app production and divide up tasks.
-At the class session on Oct 2/3, team members should work together and resolve any ambiguity about which team member should be doing what for the final stage of production of the app.
+10. [wk3] By the beginning of week 3, You should layout a to-do list (as a 2nd set of GitHub issues) for the app production and divide up tasks.
+At the class session on week 3, team members should work together and resolve any ambiguity about which team member should be doing what for the final stage of production of the app.

 ### Working together
 - Setup a GitHub project folder from joining the GitHub classroom link with everyone listed as contributors.
 Everyone clones the project locally via your GitHub desktop and create a local branch.